Nothing So Practical

 P(Ydo(X))=zP(YX,Z=z)P(Z=z)P(Y \mid \text{do}(X)) = \sum_z P(Y \mid X, Z=z) \, P(Z=z)

-Calculate the treatment effect among people with the same confounder values (Z=zZ = z), then average across all confounder values weighted by how common they are in the sample.
-ZZ must block all backdoor paths from XX to YY and must not include anything caused by the treatment.
+This formula says: Calculate the treatment effect among people with the same confounder values (Z=zZ = z), then average across all confounder values weighted by how common they are in the sample.
+ZZ must block all backdoor paths from XX to YY and must not contain any descendant of XX.

-The weighting by P(Z=z)P(Z=z) is what separates this from a simple subgroup analysis.
-Without it, the confounder profiles most common among the treated group would be over-represented, reintroducing the selection bias you’re trying to eliminate.
-The population weights put everyone on equal footing.
+Weighting the average by P(Z=z)P(Z=z) is what separates this from a simple subgroup analysis.
+Without it, the confounder values most common among the treated group would be over-represented, reintroducing the selection bias we are trying to eliminate.
+The weights put everyone on equal footing.

-Here’s what the adjustment looks like when we stratify by income group.
+Here’s what the adjustment looks like when we stratify by income alone.

 Income GroupShare of PopulationPrep Tx EffectWeighted